 - Attend industry events like Digital Summit or Content Marketing World Conference.

-- Reach out to current professionals via LinkedIn for informational interviews or job leads.
+- Reach out to current professionals via LinkedIn for informational interviews or leads.

 Follow-Up: